rikunert/rikunert.github.io/_posts/2018-08-06-bike_rentals.md

 Lime-E is strikingly expensive.
 However, it is also the only system offering electric-assist bikes.
 I predict that if Lime-E stays, these bikes will remain a luxury without much market share.

-Mo-Bikes dominates the market and the cost-plot shows why.
+Mo-Bike dominates the market and the cost-plot shows why.
 For a twenty minute bike ride, they offer the cheapest deal.
 Byke is equally cheap and over time even cheaper.
 However, they didn't put enough bikes on the streets of Berlin in order to dominate the market.
 If Mo-Bike manages to somehow turn a profit from these tiny prices, they stand a very good chance of dominating the rental bike market for the foreseeable future.

 What the previous figure doesn't show are the set-up costs of different rental bike systems.
-Some Apps require a yearly subscription fee or a one-time deposit.
+Some apps require a yearly subscription fee or a one-time deposit.
 Once one takes this into account, O-Bike is the most expensive system by far.
 A 79 EUR deposit is a huge barrier for new customers.
 It's really no surprise, O-Bike was so unsuccessful.

 ![alt text](https://github.com/rikunert/bike_rentals/raw/master/rental_costs_extra.png "Rental bike costs in Berlin including set-up costs")

 ## The future of rental bikes in Berlin
-There are currently huge discussions in Germany whether the new app-based rental bike systems 'litter' the streets with bikes.
+There are currently huge discussions in Germany as to whether the new app-based rental bike systems 'litter' the streets with bikes.
 I believe we will look back with envy at the summer of 2018 when there was a huge choice of different rental bikes.
 If the legal framework remains unchanged (i.e. without regulation), Mo-Bike and perhaps one other system should remain on offer.
 In the future, there will likely be less choice for Berliners and tourists who this summer quickly grew accustomed to cheap, high quality bikes at every corner, waiting for customers with smart phones.

-For cyclists, the summer of 2018 presented a wild ride.
+For cyclists, the summer of 2018 was a wild ride.

 ## Time series analysis in Python
-We start off the analysis of the data by importing the `pandas` module for data analytics and two `matplotlib` modules for plotting.
+We start off the data analysis by importing the `pandas` module for data analytics and two `matplotlib` modules for plotting.
 ```python
 # module import
 import pandas as pd